airtai/faststream/docs/docs/en/index.md

 ## Testing the service

-The service can be tested using the `TestBroker` context managers, which, by default, puts the Broker into "testing mode".
+The service can be tested using the `TestBroker` context managers, which, by default, puts the `Broker` into "testing mode".

 The Tester will redirect your `subscriber` and `publisher` decorated functions to the InMemory brokers, allowing you to quickly test your app without the need for a running broker and all its dependencies.

-Using pytest, the test for our service would look like this:
+Using **pytest**, the test for our service would look like this:

 {!> includes/index/4.md !}

 ## Running the application

-The application can be started using the built-in **FastStream** CLI command.
+The application can be started using the built-in **FastStream CLI** command.

 To run the service, use the **FastStream CLI** command and pass the module (in this case, the file where the app implementation is located) and the app symbol to the command.